gurnec/btcrecover/TUTORIAL.md

 With this combination, you will also need to download and install:

  * The latest version of Python 2.7, either the 32-bit version or the 64-bit version.
-Currently this is the “Python 2.7.6 Windows Installer” for the 32-bit version, or “Python 2.7.6 Windows X86-64 Installer” for the 64-bit version (which is preferable if you have a 64-bit version of Windows), both available here: <https://www.python.org/download/>
+Currently this is the “Python 2.7.6 Windows Installer” for the 32-bit version, or “Python 2.7.6 Windows X86-64 Installer” for the 64-bit version (which is preferable if you have a 64-bit version of Windows and don't plan on using GPU acceleration), both available here: <https://www.python.org/download/>

  * Optional, but highly recommended for MultiBit or Electrum (for a 30x speed improvement): The latest binary version of PyCrypto for Python 2.7, either the 32-bit version or the 64-bit version to match your version of Python.
 Currently this is “PyCrypto 2.6 for Python 2.7 32bit” or “PyCrypto 2.6 for Python 2.7 64bit” available here: <http://www.voidspace.org.uk/python/modules.shtml#pycrypto>

  * Optional, allows *btcrecover* to run as a low-priority process so it doesn’t hog your CPU and slightly improves autosave safety: The latest version of pywin32 for Python 2.7, either the 32-bit version or the 64-bit version to match your version of Python.
-Currently this is “pywin32-218.win32-py2.7.exe” for the 32-bit version or “pywin32-218.win-amd64-py2.7.exe” for the 64-bit version available in the “Build 218” folder here: <http://sourceforge.net/projects/pywin32/files/pywin32/>
+Currently this is “pywin32-219.win32-py2.7.exe” for the 32-bit version or “pywin32-219.win-amd64-py2.7.exe” for the 64-bit version available in the “Build 219” folder here: <http://sourceforge.net/projects/pywin32/files/pywin32/>

+#### Windows GPU acceleration for Bitcoin Core or Litecoin-Qt ####

+To enable the experimental GPU acceleration features in Windows, you will need to download and install the 32-bit version of Python 2.7 plus the optional components you'd like as detailed above (and *only* this version, no other version of Python can be installed except the 32-bit version of Python 2.7 plus any optional libraries), and you will also need to download and install:

+ * The latest binary version of PyOpenCL for Python 2 & Python(x,y) available here: <https://code.google.com/p/pythonxy/wiki/AdditionalPlugins>.
+(The download link on that page is a button to the right of “pyopencl” which has an arrow pointing downwards.)

+ * The latest binary version of NumPy for Python 2.7.
+Currently this is “numpy-1.8.1-win32-superpack-python2.7.exe”, available next to “Looking for the latest version?” here: <http://sourceforge.net/projects/numpy/files/NumPy/>

+If you encounter the error `ImportError: DLL load failed` when running *btcrecover*, you will also need to copy the file named `boost_python-vc90-mt-1_54.dll` from the `C:\Python27\DLLs\` directory into the `C:\Python27\Lib\site-packages\pyopencl\` directory (this is apparently a bug in the PyOpenCL installer).

 ### Linux or OS X – Bitcoin Core, MultiBit Classic, Electrum, or Litecoin-Qt ###